 - Capillary action draws water up within the xylem

 We’ll consider each of these in turn.

 Root pressure relies on positive pressure that forms in the roots as water moves into the roots from the soil.
 Water moves into the roots from the soil by osmosis, due to the low solute potential in the roots (lower Ψs in roots than in soil).
-This intake of water in the roots increases Ψp in the root xylem, driving water up.
-In extreme circumstances, root pressure results in guttation, or secretion of water droplets from stomata in the leaves.
-However, root pressure can only move water against gravity by a few meters, so it is not strong enough to move water up the height of a tall tree.
+This intake of water in the roots increases Ψp in the root xylem, “pushing” water up.
+In extreme circumstances, or when stomata are closed at night preventing water from evaporating from the leaves, root pressure results in guttation, or secretion of water droplets from stomata in the leaves.
+However, root pressure can only move water against gravity by a few meters, so it is not sufficient to move water up the height of a tall tree.

-Capillary action or capillarity is the tendency of a liquid to move up against gravity when confined within a narrow tube (capillary).
+Capillary action (or capillarity) is the tendency of a liquid to move up against gravity when confined within a narrow tube (capillary).
+You can directly observe the effects of capillary action when water forms a meniscus when confined in a narrow tube.
 Capillarity occurs due to three properties of water: